FINTLabs/fint-kontroll-assignment-catalog/README.md

-# FINT Spring Boot Template project
+# FINT Kontroll Assignment Catalog

 ## Setting up a new project based on the template
 ### Clone